isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

 c) We have also found through previous trials with residents that selecting the exact amount to be spent (as in an e-wallet model) was confusing for some residents and error prone.
 			</p>
 			<p>
 To ensure that the digital system caters to both digitally savvy and less-savvy residents, we have designed the digital solution such that merchants and residents will have the same workflow regardless of whether digital or paper voucher is used -- i.e., residents will present the digital/ paper voucher, and merchants will scan digital/paper vouchers.
  			</p>
 	</div>
   </li>
 <li>
     <input type="checkbox" id="accordion7">
-    <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the voucher claiming and expiry date for CDC Vouchers 2024? </span></label>
+    <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the voucher claiming and expiry date for CDC Vouchers 2025 (January)? </span></label>
     <div>
- 			<p>       The CDC Vouchers 2024 (June) can be claimed digitally at go.gov.sg/cdcv from 25 June 2024.
-Singaporean households who have yet to claim their CDC Vouchers 2024 (January) can do so via the same website at go.gov.sg/cdcv.
-Both sets of vouchers expire on 31 December 2024. </p>
+ 			<p>       The CDC Vouchers 2025 (January) can be claimed digitally at go.gov.sg/cdcv from 3 January 2025.
+The vouchers expire on 31 December 2025. </p>
 	</div>
   </li>
 </ul>